Data management plan: Budget

 The data management plan should include how these costs will be paid.

 NSF Data Management Plan

-All grant proposals submitted to NSF must include a Data Management Plan that is no more than two pages.
+All grant proposals submitted to National Science Foundation (NSF) must include a Data Management Plan that is no more than two pages.
 This is a supplement (not part of the 15-page proposal) and should describe how the proposal will conform to the Award and Administration Guide policy (see below).
 It may include the following: